 8. Use Testimonials

-Testimonials from your customers are key content components because these types of content are considered neutral, objective, and open-minded.
-But since they are talking positively about your business, they often resonate more with readers.
+Testimonials from your customers are key content marketing components because these types of content are open-minded, natural, and more engaging.